madanyc/workfront-learn.en/help/administration-and-setup/layout-templates/customize-workfront-terminology.md

 ---
 title: Customize User Interface Terminology
-description: Learn how to use a layout template to customize [!DNL Adobe Workfront] terminology seen in the user interface for tasks, projects, and other items.
+description: Learn how to use a layout template to customize terminology seen in the user interface for tasks, projects, and other items.
 feature: System Setup and Administration
 team: Technical Marketing
 role: Admin